slowernews/wisdom-tldr/README.md

 > *'Pay attention to negative cues: what should have happened but did not.'*

 ===
 ###On winning

-It's not a question of simply winning the war but the way you win it, sets you up for the next round.'*
+It's not a question of simply winning the war but the way you win it sets you up for the next round.'*

 > *'Win through your actions, never through argument.' -- Robert Greene (9th law of power)*

 > *'Make your accomplishments seem effortless.' -- Robert Greene (30th law of power)*